kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 While holding the SELECT button, press the A button.
 You will be asked to confirm your decision.
 Choose YES to forfeit or NO to cancel.

-#### View a Shiny Palette
+#### Shiny Pokemon and Viewing a Shiny Palette
+Pokemon can be shiny based on the same DV criteria used for Gen-2 Pokemon games where the shiny feature debuted.
+This means caught shiny pokemon can be transferred between Gen-1 and Gen-2 games and still remain shiny.
+An indicator of three sparkles will appear by a pokemon's name in battle and the status menu if it is shiny.
-This applies when playing or emulating as a Gameboy Color or Super Gameboy game.
+The shiny pokemon will also have a palette swap color if playing as a Game Boy Color or Super Game Boy game.
+You can view a pokemon's shiny palette easily in the pokedex.
-Choose a pokemon in the pokedex and place the cursor over DATA.
+- Choose a pokemon in the pokedex and place the cursor over DATA.
-While holding the SELECT button, press the A button to view it's pokedex entry.
+- While holding the SELECT button, press the A button to view it's pokedex entry.
-The pokedex entry will display the pokemon with its shiny palette swap.
+- The pokedex entry will display the pokemon with its shiny palette swap.

 #### Audio Cue for Owned Pokemon
 On the main battle menu, place the cursor over an option in the left column (FIGHT or ITEM).